-Can't quite see why it's called a trio AND quartet, when all tunes are credited to the 4 guys, but what's in a name?
-These 10 tracks are going for cool summers, and they accurately achieve that ice tea flavor, lemon and all.
+Can't quite see why it's called a trio AND quartet, when all tunes are credited to the four guys, but what's in a name?
+These ten tracks are going for cool summers, and they accurately achieve that ice tea flavor, lemon and all.

-So, while you might want to stick with some of the fuller tracks like 'Good Bait,' remember this is a guitar album.
+So, while you might want to stick with some of the fuller tracks like "Good Bait," remember this is a guitar album.
 Most songs start out slow and build and build onto that annex.
-'Good Bait' is an experiment in smooth jazz, just to prove they can do it.
+"Good Bait" is an experiment in smooth jazz, just to prove they can do it.
 And do it, they can.
-Still, it's not the Sound of the cd, merely a part of it.
-(Now I know it's a Trio as well - sax man Billy doesn't get his finger into every pie shown.)
+Still, it's not the sound of the CD, merely a part of it.
+(Now I know it's a Trio as wellsaxophonist Gagliardi doesn't get his finger into every pie shown.)

-From the first notes of the 10, we know whose release this is.
-'Body and Soul' has Victor sitting there all alone for a moment, showing off his 60s style of soft pluck.
+From the first notes of the ten, we know whose release this is.
+"Body and Soul" has Magnani sitting there all alone for a moment, showing off his '60s style of soft pluck.
 Then the sticks come in, the bass hovers, and the entire unit takes us into a grand Peanuts session: a fine opening for a seasoned string jockey.

 Andy Alonso: bass; Mark Banfitch: drums; Billy Gagliardi: saxophone, Victor Magnani: guitar.